MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Python3.x/LibrariesFrameworks/pytest/Docs/Fixtures/README.md

 An alternative option for executing teardown code is to make use of the addfinalizer method of the request-context object to register finalization functions.

-Here’s the smtp_connection fixture changed to use addfinalizer for cleanup:
+Here's the smtp_connection fixture changed to use addfinalizer for cleanup:

 # content of conftest.py
 import smtplib